Home > 2019

 Project activities will focus on the installation and maintenance of high quality, bear-proof electric fencing to demonstrate best practices in combination with a survey of beekeepers’ experience and attitudes.
 It is planned to install 5 electric fences for a year.
 Fences will be monitored for bear activity by means of camera traps, tracking and interviewing the beekeepers.
 We will conduct a survey of beekeepers’ experience and attitudes to improve understanding of the issues they face.

-Following the successful registration of illegally and legally held bears in Bosnia and Herzegovina (Pašić and Trbojević, 2018), it is necessary to move to the second phase for the fulfillment of the main objective (development of the Bear Sanctuary and Educational Center in Bosnia and Herzegovina (BSEC B&H).
-In order to do this, it is necessary to make the feasibility study and plan first.
+Following the successful registration of illegally and legally held bears in Bosnia and Herzegovina (Pašić and Trbojević, 2018), it is necessary to move to the second phase for the fulfillment of the main objective: development of a bear sanctuary in Bosnia and Herzegovina (BiH) to accommodate between 10-20 privately owned bears from within the country.

 Although Nepal has successful achievements in wildlife conservation, bears are never listed as a conservation priority species.
 The project team from Biodiversity Conservation Society Nepal (BIOCOSNEPAL) found bear presence in Annapurna Conservation Area (ACA) up to 3,582m elevation and a population of 60 individuals in an area of 525 Km2.
 Villagers reported maximum crop damage by bears, especially maize.
 In the diet analysis, 84% of fecal samples confined agriculture crops in rainy season.
 The team also noticed poisoning, snaring, gunshots and killing of bears because of crop damage.
 Every year, 10-15 local people are injured by Asiatic black bears.
 The crop damage and human casualties have increased negative perceptions of local communities towards bears in general, which have led to retaliatory killing.
 Local communities and school students are not aware of bear ecology and behavior.
 Bears are not listed in the National Wildlife Damage Compensation guideline for the allocation of government support.
 Efforts are needed to stir up government authorities, community leaders and conservation related organizations to lead bear conservation in Nepal.